 Typically, a woman's sexual desire and response peaks in her late 30's and early 40's but sexual intimacy can be satisfying and pleasurable earlier and much later in life.
 Unfortunately, women are not programmed the same as men, who have large amounts of testosterone flowing through their veins and the ability to turn off the outside world.
-Many women experience libido issues, at various times during life, but are more prone to decreased sexual desire at menopause.
-Libido issues in women are not usually quickly and easily resolved by hormones or a pill.
-Women have to work and have to want to make sexual intimacy a priority in their life.
-This can be done by setting aside time for each other, working together as a couple to come up with common goals in life, communicating effectively about sexual desires, being patient enough for orgasm and communicating what types of discussions, atmosphere and touch facilitate stimulation and arousal.
+Many women experience libido issues, at any stage of life, that are not quickly and easily resolved by a pill.
+Maintaining and enhancing sexual intimacy takes work.
+Set aside time for each other, work together as a couple to come up with common goals in life, communicate effectively about sexual desires, be patient enough for orgasm and communicate what types of discussions, atmosphere and touch facilitate stimulation and arousal.

 Sexuality is an important part of womanhood and intimacy and is a key component to a healthy relationship.
 Don't let the busyness of life get in the way.
-If these resources don't help, ask your provider for tips or a referral to a sex therapist.
+If these resources don't help, ask your provider for tips or a referral to physical therapy (specifically for pelvic floor strengthening) or to a counselor specifically trained to deal with libido issues.
 REFERENCE BOOKS:

-Becoming One: Intimacy in Marriage by Robert Stahmann, Wayne Young and Julie Grover take time for yourself-conclusion
+Becoming One: Intimacy in Marriage by Robert Stahmann, Wayne Young and Julie Grover take time for yourself - conclusion